ewohltman/ephemeral-roles/README.md

 By having your members auto-sorted into *ephemeral roles* in your member list, it's clear to see who are available for chatting and the channels they are in.
-This is because `ephemeral-roles` leverages the Discord feature that the member list in servers will group together members by role right out of the box.
+This is because `Ephemeral Roles` leverages the Discord feature that the member list in servers will group together members by role right out of the box.

 When a member changes or disconnects from voice channels, even across Discord